What if I Suspect My Child May Have a Disability?

 If you suspect your child may have a disability, please contact:

-CCS Psychological Services Department: 614-365-5220 or contact your building principal for more information.
+CCS Psychological Services Department: Contact the school that your child attends for more information.

 Columbus City Schools is responsible for locating all children birth through 21 years of age with a suspected disability who reside within the Columbus City School district.